dnsimple/dnsimple-developer/content/v2/services/domains.markdown

 ## Apply a service {#applyServiceToDomain}

-Apply a service to a domain.
+Applies a service to a domain.

 ~~~
 POST /:account/domains/:domain/services/:service